Skip to main content

 • MOGAD attacks

-• Severe thyroid eye disease
+• Severe active thyroid eye disease

-• Other inflammatory optic neuropathies
+• Other inflammatory optic neuropathies, depending on the cause

 What to Expect